 The Presbytery of (name) gives notice of the upcoming service of ordination (and/or induction) of (name(s)) into the Holy ministry of Word and Sacrament.
-Since the necessary steps have been taken, the Presbytery of (name) has arranged for a service of ordination to take place (and/or induction into the pastoral charge of (name)) on (date) at (time) within (place).
-Please note that if there is any valid objection to the life and teaching of (name) that such objection should be brought to the attention of the Presbytery before or at the time of the meeting of the Presbytery for the service of ordination.
-Any objections should be based on proper grounds and should be brought to the Presbytery in a spirit of respect for the dignity of the person called to be ordained.
-When the Presbytery has assured itself that no valid objection is raised it will proceed with the service of ordination.
+Since the necessary steps have been taken, the Presbytery of (name) has arranged for a service of ordination to take place (and/or induction) into the pastoral charge of (name) on (date) at (time) within (place).
+Please note that if there is any valid objection to the life and teaching of (name) that such objection should be brought to the attention of the presbytery before or at the time of the meeting of the presbytery for the service of ordination.
+Any objections should be based on proper grounds and should be brought to the dignity of the person called to be ordained.
+When the presbytery has assured itself that no valid objection is raised it will proceed with the service of ordination.